 Cowden syndrome (CS) is characterized by multiple tumor-like growths and an increased risk of certain cancers.
 The majority of patients with CS develop small, non-cancerous growths, or hamartomas, of the skin and mucous membranes, but these growths can also occur in the intestinal tract or brain.
 Individuals with CS also have an increased risk of developing benign and malignant tumors of the breast, uterus and thyroid.
 CS is associated with mutations in the PTEN gene.

-HNPCC or Lynch Syndrome is characterized by early age onset colorectal cancer and endometrial (uterine) cancer as well as other extracolonic tumors.
+Lynch syndrome (HNPCC) is characterized by early age onset colorectal cancer and uterine (endometrial) cancer as well as other extracolonic tumors.
 Lynch Syndrome is caused by mutations in DNA mismatch repair genes (MLH1, MSH2, MSH6 or PMS2).
-A variant called Muir Torre Syndrome is associated with increased risk for certain skin tumors.
-A second variant, called Turcot Syndrome, is associated with certain brain tumors (different than in FAP).
+A variant of Lynch syndrome called Muir Torre Syndrome is associated with increased risk for certain skin tumors.

 Familial adenomatous polyposis (FAP) or Gardner's Syndrome is a colon cancer predisposition syndrome in which hundreds to thousands of precancerous colon polyps (called adenomas) develop throughout the gastrointestinal tract (mostly in the colon and rectum but also in the stomach and small intestine).

 Attenuated FAP (AFAP) is a milder form of FAP and is associated with increased risk for colon cancer but fewer number of colon polyps.
-Gardner's Syndrome is associated with the typical number of polyps as in FAP, but also osteomas (benign tumors of the bone) and soft tissue tumors (called desmoids).
-A second variant, called Turcot Syndrome, is associated with certain brain tumors (different than in Lynch Syndrome).
-All forms of FAP are associated with mutations in the APC gene.
+Gardner's syndrome is associated with the typical number of polyps as in FAP, but also osteomas (benign tumors of the bone) and soft tissue tumors (called desmoids).
+FAP is associated with mutations in the APC gene.
+There are other more recently described predispositions to polyposis that are associated with different genes.